 The alleged benefit of herbal tea made from Stinging Nettle leaves includes improved liver and kidney functions, alleviation of any respiratory difficulties, and general cleansing of the blood.
 Nettle tea has also been used against both diarrhea and constipation.
 The exact composition of the toxin found in Stinging Nettle is still not known.
 Research has shown that the stinging hairs of most nettle species contain histamine, serotonin, and formic acid.

 The benefit of herbal teas with Mountain Skullcap

 Mountain skullcap (Scutellaria montana) grows in the Eastern United States and is today an endangered plant.
-For people living in the Appalachian Mountains, Mountain skullcap has been an important medicinal herb.
+For people living in the Appalachian Mountains, the Mountain skullcap has been an important medicinal herb.
 The flowers of the Mountain skullcap have upper and lower lips and the calyx is protected by a shield.
 The stems are four-angled with opposite leaves, and it is traditionally the leaves that are used for herbal tea.

-According to Appalachian tradition, the benefit of herbal tea made from Mountain skullcap is reduced anxiety and general mood alleviation.
+According to Appalachian tradition, the benefit of herbal tea made from Mountain skullcaps is reduced anxiety and general mood alleviation.
 It has for instance been used to treat PMS.
 Before the rabies vaccine became readily available, a Mountain skullcap was also used in an effort to treat rabies.